DarkGhostHunter/Larabanker/README.md

 ];
 ```

 Disabled by default, this package offers a brute-force attack protection middleware, `larabank.protect`, for return URL.
-These return URLs are your application endpoints that Transbank services will redirect the user to, using a `POST` request.
+These return URLs are your application endpoints that Transbank services will redirect the user to using a `GET` or `POST` request.

 If it's disabled, the middleware won't verify the token.